ValV/cv-utils/README.md

 The script is located in `gtiff_convert` folder.
 This script converts grayscale GeoTIFF to RGB GeoTIFF file using GDAL library (it is assumed to be installed in the system).

+## Image Dataset Splitter

+The script is located in `dataset_splitter` folder, see its [readme](dataset_splitter) file.
+This script automates splitting large image datasets into labeled subsets.

 ## TODO

 - add more scripts;